Loading...

 A survey is only as good as its questions.
 At Leapsome, we ensure that our employee engagement surveys are backed by scientific research, driven by best practices, and verified by experts.

-On top of open-ended questions that provide additional context, quantitative questions will help you spot trends for improvement.
-Survey participants can assign a score from 1 to 10 for each question, with 10 being the most favorable outcome.
+We’ve included several quantitative questions that will help you spot trends for improvement.
+Survey participants can assign a score from 1 to 10 for each statement, with 10 being the most favorable outcome.
+We’ve also mixed in open-ended questions that go deeper and provide additional context.

 📥 Download the survey questions template here.